logicplace/pm-dev-docs/hardware/cpu/memory.md

 [Sprite Attributes]: [lcd_controller.md#sprite-rendering-stage]
 [Tile Map]: [lcd_controller.md#map-rendering-stage]

-Typically a game has copy, sprites, and map enabled and doesn't use a MAPSIZ of 3.
+Typically a game has copy, sprites, and map enabled and doesn't use a map size of 24x16.
 This would have general purpose memory start at $1420.
 Because it starts at $14E0 with the maximal allocation for the LCD Controller, the official EPSON locator will allocate your declared variables after $14E0, though you can access the other space directly or by using the `_at` attribute in C during the declaration (TODO: check whether the locator complains and whether or not there's a way to get around that, maybe volatile).

-With pm.h, you can disable everything by simply doing `PRC_MODE = 0` though this will also reset the MAPSIZ to 12x16 and disable INVMAP.
+With pm.h, you can disable everything by simply doing `PRC_MODE = 0` though this will also reset the map size to 12x16 and disable tilemap inversion.
 If you want to temporarily disable the driver, use `PRC_MODE &= ~COPY_ENABLE` and then `PRC_MODE |= COPY_ENABLE` to reenable it.
 You can use that same structure to disable/enable sprites and the tile map with `SPRITE_ENABLE` and `MAP_ENABLE` respectively.

 ## Hardware Registers

 *For a full list of hardware registers, see its [main page](registers)*

 The hardware registers are mapped to $002000-$0020FF.
-Typically they're access by setting the BR register to $20 and using operations which work on `[BR:ll]` where *ll* is the lower byte, which indicates the register to access.
-However, those operations only work on one byte at a time, so two access both bytes of two byte registers, you need to use, for example, `[$2030]` for TMR1_CTRL.
+Typically they're accessed by setting the BR register to $20 and using operations which work on `[BR:ll]` where *ll* is the lower byte, which indicates the register to access.
+However, those operations only work on one byte at a time, so to access both bytes of two byte registers, you need to use, for example, `[$2030]` for TMR1_CTRL.

 ## Cartridge Memory